-Google SAYS that they want people to have a good search experience, which conflicts with what often happens – particularly when Adwords is in the mix.
+Google SAYS that they want people to have a good search experience but that conflicts with what often happens – particularly when Google Ads is in the mix.

-Although these are just a few reasons why Google Adwords negatively impacts advertisers and those who click on adverts, they’re probably the most significant …
+Although these are just a few reasons why Google Ads negatively impacts advertisers and those who click on adverts, they’re probably the most significant …

-We have seen hundreds of Adwords campaigns set up as the default of broad match keywords, and the businesses being blissfully unaware that they are pumping budget into Google, out of which most of it is wasted.
+We have seen hundreds of Google Ads campaigns set up as the default of broad match keywords, and the businesses being blissfully unaware that they are pumping budget into Google, out of which most of it is wasted.

 Google is totally aware that, even though broad match can work when combined with other strategies (e.g. negative keywords), the vast majority of people don’t have the knowledge/time to implement campaigns in that way.

-So, Google make tons more money and the businesses get a ton of irrelevant clicks because people type something into Google, see a result pop up, don’t even realise it’s paid advertising (see Reason 2) and so click on the advert without hesitation.
-Then they realise it wasn’t what they were looking for and they click back to the search results.
+So, Google make tons more money and the businesses get a ton of irrelevant clicks because people type something into Google, see a result pop up, don’t even realise it’s paid advertising (see our next point about hiding adverts), and so click on the advert without hesitation.
+Then they realise that it wasn’t what they were looking for and they click back to the search results.

 Google earn from the click, the business gets nothing out of it, and the searcher feels their time was wasted by clicking on that link.